 Electronic cigarettes, or e-cigarettes, are being marketed as the “safe” new alternative to conventional cigarettes.
-By September 20, 2019, reports of eight deaths and more than 500 possible cases of serious lung injuries related to vaping have made it clear that vaping can be even more dangerous than smoking.
+By November 2019, reports of 39 deaths and more than 2,000 vaping-related lung illnesses have made it clear that vaping can be even more dangerous than smoking.
 The CDC has reported that Vitamin E acetate is a potential cause for the outbreak, but it might not be the only one.
 Many of the patients report vaping marijuana products or marijuana and nicotine products, but others only vaped nicotine products.
 Based on what they know so far, doctors believe that the cause is chemical, not bacterial.
 But until these reports of hospitalized teens and adults are scrutinized in greater depth, we won’t know what types of vaping are most dangerous and under what circumstances.

 What are E-cigarettes?

 Is Vaping Safer than Smoking Traditional Cigarettes?

 While smoking can cause lung cancer, breast cancer, emphysema, heart disease, and other serious diseases, those diseases usually develop after decades of smoking.
 In contrast, in 2019 it became clear that vaping could cause seizures and serious lung damage after just a year, possibly less, based on CDC reports of almost 200 patients hospitalized for lung damage apparently caused by vaping., While there have been warnings about the possible risk of e-cigarettes for a decade, it was not expected that they could cause such severe damage in such a short period of time.

 In fact, a preliminary study presented at the 2018 annual meeting of the American Chemical Society found that vaping could damage DNA.
 The study examined the saliva of 5 adults before and after a 15-minute vaping session.
 The saliva had an increase in potentially dangerous chemicals, such as formaldehyde and acrolein.
 Acrolein has been proven to be associated with DNA damage, for example, and DNA damage can eventually cause cancer.